Cardinals' Goldschmidt has 2 HR, 5 RBIs in 8-3 win over Cubs - NewsBreak

 Cardinals' Goldschmidt has 2 HR, 5 RBIs in 8-3 win over Cubs

+Goldschmidt increased his NL-leading RBI total to 105 and also leads the NL in batting average (.339).
+He is second to Kyle Schwarber of the Phillies (35) in home runs, and Thursday was the the third time this season Goldschmidt had a multi-homer game and the 23rd time in his career.

+“If something like that (the Triple Crown) happened, it would be a miracle,” Goldschmidt said.
+“So to think that’s realistic is probably pretty far-fetched.
+It would be amazing, but to think that’s a goal for anyone is a crazy standard.”

-Goldschmidt, Dickerson and Tommy Edman collected three hits apiece as the NL Central-leading Cardinals (72-53) won for the 10th time in their last 12 games and concluded a 6-2 trip.
+Goldschmidt, Corey Dickerson and Tommy Edman collected three hits apiece as the NL Central-leading Cardinals won for the 10th time in their last 12 games and concluded a 6-2 trip.

+Dickerson set an expansion-era franchise record for consecutive hits — 10 in 10 consecutive plate appearances.
+He sparked a three-run first inning with an RBI single for his ninth consecutive hit, breaking the previous mark of eight held by Curt Flood (1964, 1968), Felix Jose (1991) and Fernando Tatis (1998).

 The Cardinals collected 16 hits even without slugger Nolan Arenado, who returned to St. Louis to attend the birth of his first child.
 But that was plenty of support for Dakota Hudson (7-6), who pitched a season-high seven innings of five-hit ball.